paulatennent/paulatennent.github.io/src/pages/1511/week01.md

 - Do all the labs (free marks)
 - Just code ALOT!
 - Ask for help regularly
-- *Things that don't really help: writing notes, rewatching lectures*
+- *Things that don't really help: writing excessive notes, rewatching lectures, being stuck on a bug for hours*

 ## Part 3: Introduction to Linux